Antisocial personality disorder: Signs and symptoms

 People with ASPD can have difficulty mentalizing, or interpreting the mental state of others.
-Alternately, they may display a perfectly intact theory of mind, or the ability to understand one's mental state, but have an impaired ability to understand how another individual may be affected by an aggressive action.
+Alternatively, they may display a perfectly intact theory of mind, or the ability to understand one's mental state, but have an impaired ability to understand how another individual may be affected by an aggressive action.
 These factors might contribute to aggressive and criminal behavior as well as empathy deficits.
 Despite this, they may be adept at social cognition, or the ability to process and store information about other people, which can contribute to an increased ability to manipulate others.

 ASPD is highly prevalent among prisoners.
 People with ASPD tend to be convicted more, receive longer sentences, and are more likely to be charged with almost any crime, with assault and other violent crimes being the most common charges.
 Those who have committed violent crimes tend to have higher levels of testosterone than the average person, also contributing to the higher likelihood for men to be diagnosed with ASPD.
 The effect of testosterone is counteracted by cortisol, which facilitates the cognitive control of impulsive tendencies.

-Arson and the destruction of others' property are also behaviors commonly associated with ASPD.
+Shoplifting, arson, and the destruction of others' property are also behaviors commonly associated with ASPD.
 Alongside other conduct problems, many people with ASPD had conduct disorder in their youth, characterized by a pervasive pattern of violent, criminal, defiant, and anti-social behavior.

 Although behaviors vary by degree, individuals with this personality disorder have been known to exploit others in harmful ways for their own gain or pleasure, and frequently manipulate and deceive other people.
 While some do so with a façade of superficial charm, others do so through intimidation and violence.
-Individuals with antisocial personality disorder may deliberately show irresponsibility, have difficulty acknowledging their faults and/or attempt to redirect attention away from harmful behaviors.
+Individuals with antisocial personality disorder may deliberately show irresponsibility, have difficulty acknowledging their faults or attempt to redirect attention away from harmful behaviors.